Beyond Mammy, Jezebel & Sapphire

 The essays in this publication similarly present a variety of perspectives on the artworks and the ideas they present.
 Contributions from a diverse group of accomplished scholars, activists, artists, and writers provide multiple viewpoints from which to consider the exhibition and the questions it presents.
 Together, the artists' works and the author's voices reveal the complexity of identity, the necessity for self-determination, and the power of art to stimulate dialogue.

-For more information on this catalog, please contact the Fine Art Collections Manager Catherine Malone.
+For more information on this catalog, please contact the Director of Collections Catherine Malone.